vladbph/cymatix-doc/README.md

     "toth":True
     "intent_to_utterance":true
 ```
-or/and `prompts templates` we can follow __`train of thought`__ of the conversation and use users intents and answers as a context for next deductions.
+or/and `prompts templates` we can follow __`train of thought`__ of the conversation and use users intents and answers as a context for next inferences.
 Intents of the previous statements are embedded into next user utterances.
 It allows to have multiturn dialogs.

 Another example: pizza assistant.
 User can freely provide the information about the pizza without following strict order of the conversation:
 ```